gjedeer/tuntox/FAQ.md

 ## Is your website a joke?

 You're a joke for not using NoScript.
+Just disable JS if you don't like the scroller.